Gauge Invariant Propagators and States in Quantum Electrodynamics: Gauge Invariant Propagators and States in Quantum Electrodynamics

-In classical electrodynamics Gauss' law, that $\nabla\cdot {\bf E}=\rho$, obviously does not completely specify the electric field ${\bf E}(x)$.
+The question of how to define gauge invariant states in QED has a long history.
+Gauss' law, that $\nabla\cdot {\bf E}=\rho$, obviously does not completely specify the electric field ${\bf E}(x)$.
 One can add to the Coulomb solution any divergence-free field.
-In quantum theory the Gauss law operator constraint for physical states,
+In quantum theory the Gauss law operator constraint for physical states, viz.,

 also has no unique solution.
 In the Schr\"{o}dinger picture, in the $\hat{A}_{j}(x)$ field value basis, the electric field operator is conjugate to $\hat{A}_{j}(x)$, ie.,

 Many years ago Dirac argued that one should write the wave-function for a static physical electron in the composite form